Frequency capping: Definition

 - You can set a frequency cap to limit the number of impressions on the campaign, ad group, or ad.

 For Video campaigns:

 - If the videos in the campaign are used in other Video campaigns, impressions and/or views from other Video campaigns for a given user will count towards the frequency cap of the campaign.
 When a user reaches the frequency cap, Google will stop showing this campaign to the user.
-This only applies to in-stream video ads in the auction bought through Google Ads.
+This only applies to in-stream and Bumper ads in the auction.